h2oai/datatable/docs/ftrl.rst

 where ``X`` is a frame of shape ``(nrows, ncols)`` to be trained on, and ``y`` is a frame of shape ``(nrows, 1)`` having a ``bool`` type of the target column.
-The following DataTable column types are supported for the ``X`` frame: ``bool``, ``int``, ``real`` and ``str``.
+The following datatable column types are supported for the ``X`` frame: ``bool``, ``int``, ``real`` and ``str``.